 And don't buy into the "our food is 100% digestible" - that would mean that your dog wouldn't have any stool at all.Manufacturers determine digestibility rates from the amount of food that goes INTO a dog compared to the amount they poop OUT.
 So any dog food company/vet that says their dog food is "100% digestible" is lying.

 And don't believe anyone telling you that a kibble who's only source of meat is "by products" has an extremely high digestible rate.
 "By products" are NOT highly digestible.

 WHY don't sites which rate dog foods ever consider the digestibility rates?
 Not taking "digestibility rates" into consideration is a HUGE oversight by dog food reviewers; because if the food is not highly digestible - everything else is moot.

-Our local feedstore, the only one who supplied Black Gold Dog food in our area, is going out of business; and I was afraid we were going to have to switch dog foods.
 I spent DAYS calling dog food companies and trying to find out what their digestibility rates were.
 I was so depressed and exasperated.

 Most of the companies hemmed and hawed and said they didn't have that information (or had discontinued testing for it) until I really pressed them.

 The high digestibility not only ensures that the puppies absorb the nutrients from the puppy food but have small, firm stools - even after the trauma of being moved to their new homes.
 That is THE MOST serious issue for a breeder - making sure that the stress of moving does not trigger diarrhea.